apple/swift-async-algorithms/Guides/Chain.md

 }
 ```

 The above example shows how two `AsyncSequence` types can be chained together.
-In this case it prepends a preamble to the lines content of the file.
+In this case it prepends a preamble to the `lines` content of the file.

 ## Detailed Design

 This function family and the associated family of return types are prime candidates for variadic generics.
-Until that proposal is accepted these will be implemented in terms of two and three base sequence cases.
+Until that proposal is accepted, these will be implemented in terms of two- and three-base sequence cases.

 ```swift
 public func chain<Base1: AsyncSequence, Base2: AsyncSequence>(_ s1: Base1, _ s2: Base2) -> AsyncChain2Sequence<Base1, Base2> where Base1.Element == Base2.Element